25Ericcheong/25Ericcheong/README.md

 ## What am I doing now? ##

 I want to solve problems and build things!
-I am currently Golang-ing and completing a tiny frontend project!
+I am currently Golang-ing and Vue-ing!
 <br>

 ### In Progress ###